NamtaoProductions/namtao-com/src/site/notes/Running an Agile Team.md

 ---

+> [!NOTE]
-**When building bridges, you test your designs with physical modelling.
+> When building bridges, you test your designs with physical modelling.
 With software, you test with people.
-This is called [Agile Software Development](https://agilemanifesto.org/).**
+This is called [Agile Software Development](https://agilemanifesto.org/).

 Here are my thoughts on running an agile software development team after 2 decades doing it, but the TLDR is: